In Honor of the Masters — What Can Augusta National Teach Us About Sod Installation in South Florida

 Florida Boys crew carrying and laying golf-course-quality sod pieces at a South Florida oceanfront property

 The sod arrives fresh (you want it the same day or next morning, not stored for days).
-We unroll it, lay it tight against the previous row, stagger the seams like brickwork so there aren't weak lines where grass can separate.
-We firm it down — roll it or press it so roots have contact with the soil beneath.
+Every piece has to be laid down carefully, edges buttoned together tight, seams staggered like brickwork to create a seamless pattern through the entire lawn.
+No weak lines where grass can separate.
+We firm it down — roll it or press it so roots have full contact with the soil beneath.

 Then we water immediately.
 The sod needs moisture to start the rooting process.
 This happens the same day.

-The First 14 Days: Where Most People Fail
+The First 14 to 30 Days: Where Most Lawns Fail

 Here's what separates people who end up with good lawns from people who call us back angry in 8 weeks:

 Your sod is stressed.
 It's been cut, shipped, laid.
 The roots need to establish contact with the soil.
-Water every day during this phase.
-We're talking 1-2 hours of sprinkler time (not casual hand-watering).
+Water every day during this phase — we're talking 20 to 60 minutes per zone, per day, sometimes multiple times a day.
+Microdosing water to help battle hot spells and heat waves and keep the grass alive during the establishment phase.
 You want the top inch of soil and the sod consistently moist, but not waterlogged.

 Stay off the lawn.
 Completely.
 Walking on fresh sod disrupts root contact.
 I know it's hard not to walk in your own yard, but this matters.